Alexandre-Georges/GettingAndCleaningData-Project1/README.md

 ## Script

 The script uses 2 functions:
-* loadData that reads the different files, merges and joins them together in one nice and tidy data frame
+* loadData reads the different files, merges and joins them together in one nice and tidy data frame
-* featureAvg that calculates the average value of each column
+* featureAvg calculates the average value of each column

 Finally the result is written in a text file ready to be exported!

 #### loadData

-This function reads files in the fastest way, the feature dataset are pretty large so a library optimized for large file is used (LaF).
+This function reads files in the fastest way, the feature datasets are pretty large so a library optimized for large file is used (LaF).

-GettingAndCleaningData
-Column names are extracted for the features.txt files and added to the feature dataset as column names.
+Column names are extracted from the features.txt files and added to the feature dataset as column names.
 Note: Parentheses have been removed, otherwise R replaces them by periods which is frankly ugly.

 Subject IDs and activity IDs are added as new columns to the feature dataset.
 That way we can know which activity and subject is associated with the row (set of measurements).

-Then columns are filtered to only keep, mean and std for every measurement (cf codebook for more details) along with the subject and activity.
+Then, columns are filtered to only keep mean and std for every measurement (cf codebook for more details) along with the subject and activity.

 #### featureAvg